GuidoGazzani-ai/jointcalib_sigsde/README.md

 Click <a href='https://arxiv.org/abs/2301.13235'> here </a> to be redirected to the preprint on ArXiv.
 <br>

-In the present repository you will find the following material.
+The codes that compose the present repository rely strongly on the theory outlined in the article in section 4, 5 and 6.
+In particular the use of the polynomial processes' theory for the computation of the conditional expected signature of a polynomial process.
 Recall that data were purchased from OptionMetrics and therefore are not present in the current repository.

-We address the interested reader to our first work for an introduction to signature-based models in mathematical finance (forthcoming in SIAM Journal on Financial Mathematics):
+For an introduction to signature-based models in mathematical finance we address the reader to (forthcoming in SIAM Journal on Financial Mathematics):

 Cuchiero, C.; Gazzani, G.; Svaluto-Ferro, S. Signature-based models: theory and calibration.
 ```